RocketChat/botswana-snap/README.md

 # BOTSwana: the [Kalahari](https://en.wikipedia.org/wiki/Central_Kalahari_Game_Reserve) of bots

-## Installation
+# Installation
 Until BOTSwana is officially registered at the snap store, download the latest snap file for your architecture and run:
 `sudo snap install botswana_x.x.x_arch.snap --dangerous`

-## Usage
-### Authorizing users
+# Authorizing users
 Users must first be authorized to deploy and administer bots using BOTSwana.
 The root user can authorize other users by running:
 `sudo snap run botswana.authorize add 1000`, replacing `1000` with the desired user ID.

 To discover your regular user ID, simply run:
 `id`

 Sample output:
 `uid=1000(my_user) ...`

-#### Command reference for botswana.authorize
+## Command reference for botswana.authorize
 ```
 [*] Usage: sudo snap run botswana.authorize <action> [uid]
 [*] Possible actions are: